n_build_threads. Controls the number of threads used to build

 and don't care about the low dimensional approximation, the similarity_graph

-function offers a similar API to umap
+function offers a similar API to umap, but neither the initialization nor

 optimization of low-dimensional coordinates will be performed.
 The return value